Kreeblah/DietPiTimeServer/README.md

 `delay 0.2`: Half of this value (in seconds) is used to calculate the maximum assumed error of the data source.
 The NMEA spec (which is what's used for GPS data streams) specifies a resolution of 100 ms for data streams, so this source should not be assumed to be more precise than that.

 `trust`: Assume this source is accurate at all times that it provides valid data, even when it deviates widely from other time sources.
 This is useful for situations when other time sources aren't functioning properly.
+Because PPS will always be the most accurate time source (as long as it's aligned to the correct second, which locking it to the GPS NMEA data stream should ensure), trusting it is safe.

 `prefer`: Prefer sources with this directive above other sources without it.